BLOOD PRESSURE (ages prone to high blood pressure)

 60 + 134/84 135/88

-With the incidence of stress and other predisposing factors it is worth knowing that the topic ages prone to high blood pressure is a watch word for all ages.
+With the incidence of stress and other predisposing factors, it is worth knowing that the topic ages prone to high blood pressure are a watchword for all ages.